Aurora columns advance Single Cell Proteomics

 Until recently, single cell analysis of proteins has been limited to immunofluorescent techniques and has remained out of reach of broad discovery methods such as mass spectrometry.

-Nikolai Slavov, an Assistant Professor at Northeastern University, has developed an isobaric tagging-approach to single cell proteomics called Single Cell Proteomics by Mass Spectrometry (SCoPE-MS) that is made possible using IonOpticks Aurora series columns.
+Nikolai Slavov, an Assistant Professor at Northeastern University, has developed a TMT-based approach to Single Cell Proteomics by Mass Spectrometry (SCoPE-MS) that is made possible using IonOpticks Aurora series columns.
 In his most recent work, they report the SCoPE2 methodology that substantially increases the capabilities of the original SCoPE method, reducing cost and analysis time.

 Single-cell mass-spectrometry quantifies the emergence of macrophage heterogeneity.